mit-rss/wall_follower/README.md

 - Make sure the joystick is connected and in the right mode by running `ros2 topic echo /vesc/joy`.
 When you press buttons on the joystick, you should see the messages on this topic update.
 - Are you pressing and holding the left bumper on the joystick?
 - Make sure the motor battery is plugged in and charged.
+- Make sure the lidar is turned on and connected.

 #### RViz